 Experience AFL is targeted at students that already have some understanding of AFL.
 The curriculum expands on the student’s previous exposure to the game via specific lesson plans and experiencing Australian football through modified match play.

 AFL 9s is a versatile program that is ideal for students to further develop their motor and coordination skills while participating in a team sport.
 All lessons will involve a warm up, skill development and an AFL 9s game.
-This program is only available in NSW and ACT and is only offered to Year 7 and 8 students.
+This program is only offered at secondary school level.

 Teachers and coaches are our assets